A Comprehensive Stretching Guide for People Who Are Sedentary

 "Certain positions will cause some discomfort," he says.
 "Let's say for one like a criss-cross applesauce, and you feel the discomfort in your hips.
 Anatomically, because what's happening at the hip level, you're taking your joint to its end range."
 That twinge of pain is your body telling you to it's time to move.
 Sometimes, getting up and moving is all you need.
 "Joints like movement," says Balmes.
 "By moving, you're lubricating the joints, keeping the fluid through the joints moving."

-The best stretches after sitting all day in 9 different positions
+The best stretches after being sedentary all day in 9 different positions

 1. The princess: crossing your ankles